County residents invited to turn in gasoline powered mowers for top-of-the-line rechargeable electric model

-Supervisor Roberts greets a customer about half-way down the line.
+Supervisor Roberts greets a participant at the 2013 mower exchange.

+Gasoline powered lawn mowers contribute to 5 percent of the nation's air pollution.
+At the conclusion of this year's event, the San Diego Air Pollution Control Board will have distributed more than 7,500 zero-emission mowers since the year 2000 start of the program.
 The trade-ins have made a real dent in air pollution, removing more than 22 tons of pollutants each year.
 Gas-powered machines emit an average of about 10 pounds of air pollution per year, said Robert Kard of the San Diego County Air Pollution Control District.
-The new, upgraded models emit zero pollution.
-Local air pollution fines and penalties lower the cost of the mowers.

 Mowing Down Pollution provides San Diego County residents another way to make a difference in improving air quality and the quality of life for all of our citizens.

 All mowers are inspected to make sure they are in working order -- which includes having all wheels, a blade and engine pull cord -- before being exchanged.
 A hopelessly broken gasoline mower is not emitting pollutants, so there is no air pollution gain in subsidizing its replacement with a rechargeable model.